nuolmakara16/nuxt-client/README.md

 <img src='https://img.shields.io/badge/Laravel-FF2D20?style=for-the-badge&logo=laravel&logoColor=white' alt=''>
 </div>

-### This project is just for fun please use at your own risk
+### This project is just for fun feel free to download and use at your own need

 ## Build Setup
 Change the environment variable base one your backend
 ```bash